tinkupp/EquifaxInterviewProject/README.md

 ### AI Tools

-  Github Copilot
+  **Github Copilot:**
      I used the auto-complete feature of Github Copilot for a majority of this project.
 I found it most helpful when I was completing the front end component, since react is the technology I was least familiar with while working on this project.
 The auto-complete options were sometimes helpful in the Java portion of the project, however I often found that Copilot's suggestions were not what I was looking for in this part.

-  Chat GPT
+  **Chat GPT:**
      I asked Chat GPT questions from time to time while I was working on this as well.
 I prefer not to copy and paste code from Chat GPT very much, since this can lead to bad habits and long debugging sessions (especially if I don't understand the component that I copy and pasted).
 There is also a possibility that it can be wrong.
 Instead, I prefer using Chat GPT's answers as a starting point to finding a solution when I get stuck on something.
 In this project, it was fairly helpful when I had a stack trace related to the datastore client I was using.
 Chat GPT's answers led me to the conclusion that I was not using the correct client to interact